circleb/SustainLife/README.md

 # SustainLife.org WP Theme

 This is a theme for WordPress based on Foundation 6, the most advanced responsive (mobile-first) framework in the world.
-And is based on FoundationPress
+It is based on FoundationPress

 ## Notes
 Forked project from circleb to mpressly so I can make edits.